 Usually, there is a fixed time allotted to each candidate during which they have to complete the presentation exercise.
 It may be followed up by a round of questioning to further evaluate the abilities of the candidate based on their responses to the queries.

 Presentations are often used in professional sectors.
-For example, they may be utilized for presenting sales reports, proposing a project, analyzing information or pitching a prospective client.
+For example, they may be utilized for presenting sales reports, proposing a project, analyzing information, or pitching a prospective client.
 The success of a presentation usually depends on the skills and knowledge of the presenter.
 As presentations are usually involved in the day-to-day tasks in today’s corporate world, having these skills is necessary for individuals to excel at their jobs.
 Hence, depending on the job position, potential employees may be assessed for these skills via the use of presentation exercises while applying for an interview.

-The skills generally measured in this regard include a candidate’s ability to speak, present and communicate information comprehensively, their confidence, their body-language, and their persuasion skills.
-Their time management and decision making abilities on the spot are also reflected in the exercise.
-Information structuring, prioritizing and comprehending capabilities may be evaluated as well.
+The skills generally measured in this regard include a candidate’s ability to speak, present and communicate information comprehensively, their confidence, their body language, and their persuasion skills.
+Their time management and decision-making abilities on the spot are also reflected in the exercise.
+Information structuring, prioritizing, and comprehending capabilities may be evaluated as well.

 The common job positions where presentation skills are usually required include sales and marketing.
-There is a high probability of interaction with potential customers and target audiences, financial advisories who present the annual reports of companies analyzing profits, and losses and management consulting positions that are involved in making decisions.
+There is a high probability of interaction with potential customers and target audiences, financial advisories that present the annual reports of companies analyzing profits, and losses and management consulting positions that are involved in making decisions.